munin-monitoring/munin/doc/reference/plugin.rst

   |
   | Changing the graph_period makes sense only when the data type is COUNTER or DERIVE.
   |
-  | This does not change the sample interval - this remains per default at 5 minutes.
+  | This does not change the sample interval - it remains per default at 5 minutes.
 :See also:
 :Default: second